ken39arg/redis-client-namespace/README.md

 ## Thread Safety

 RedisClient::Namespace is **thread-safe** and can be used in multi-threaded applications without additional synchronization.
-The implementation:
+The middleware implementation:

-- Uses immutable instance variables (`@namespace`, `@separator`, `@parent_command_builder`) that are set once during initialization
+- Reads configuration from `redis_config.custom` without maintaining any state
-- Never modifies shared state during command processing
+- Uses class methods in `CommandBuilder` that don't modify shared state
-- Creates new command arrays for each operation without mutating the original
+- Each call receives its own command array from RedisClient, avoiding shared mutable state
 - Uses frozen constants for strategy and command mappings

-Each `generate` call is completely independent, making it safe to use the same namespace instance across multiple threads.
+Each middleware call is completely independent, making it safe to use the same middleware across multiple threads and connections.

 ## Performance